 When one thinks of Japan and the best things to do while there, three things are top of mind; Cherry blossoms, elegant kimonos and uniquely traditional food.
-With such a variety of unique flavours that will suit any palate, a Japanese dinner evening will not only impress family and friends but also put Japanese cooking on your list of achievements!
+With such a variety of unique flavours that will suit any palate, a taste of Japan at a Japanese dinner evening will not only impress family and friends but also put Japanese cooking on your list of achievements!

-Cooking in the kitchen is one of the best ways to relax and pass the time when you stay at home, especially with these four popular recipes that will bring you as close to Japan as you can get without leaving the house.
+Cooking in the kitchen is one of the best ways to relax and pass the time when you stay at home, especially with these four popular recipes that will bring you as close to a taste of Japan as you can get without leaving the house.

 4 Spring onions, ends trimmed off and roughly chopped (about 60 grams)